 The cost of calls made by employees from their home telephone or personal mobile where the company has repaid the expense can be overlooked.
 Be sure to keep a note of all your business phone usage and make sure every call is included.
 Getting a company mobile phone is strongly recommended to avoid any confusion.

 As with all tax filings, the accuracy of your P11D form is only as good as the data used to complete it.
 Try to keep your records up to date, reconcile your accounts often and address any problems early.
 If you stay on top of your accounts, filing your P11D will be a walk in the park.

 On HMRC’s website, you will sometimes see Form P11D(b) referenced.
 A P11D(b) is a form employers must submit, summarising the individual P11D forms they’ve completed for their employees.

 If you’re a Crunch accounting client, filing your P11D is a piece of cake.
-Using the Crunch app, head to Pay Yourself, P11D Returns, Check and Submit, and agree to the declaration.
+Using your Crunch online accounting software, head to Pay Yourself, P11D Returns, Check and Submit, and agree to the declaration.
 After the form has been submitted, we’ll let you know if there is any National Insurance to pay and how to make a payment.